 - Pour bleach in

-- Run water from the house into the well.
+- Recirculate water from the house back into the well.
 I used a hose connected to the spigot next to the pump for an hour or so.
 The goal: mix the bleach into the water and make sure that the treated water is entering the house.

 - Hook up the hose, position it in the well so that it’s below and clear of the electrical connections, gaffer’s tape to hold it in position.

-- THEN turn on the water pump breaker and start the water through the hose (goal: avoid electric shock while setting the hose up)
+- THEN turn on the pump breaker and start the water through the hose (goal: avoid electric shock while setting the hose up)

 - Turn off hot water heater breaker (we’re going to use “running out of hot water” as the clue that the water has been replaced in the tank in a few steps)